Chaaan30/Chaaan30/README.md

 ## Henlooo 👋

-- I am Chaaan or Cristian Jay, an Undergraduate BSIT College Student at Mapua Malayan Colleges Laguna
-- I love playing games and anything anime related so, hope we get along :>

 <!--
 **Chaaan30/Chaaan30** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.